-18 Note that this will enable certain theft-of-service scenarios.
-See IPCablecom Dynamic Quality of Service Specification [12] for details.

-IPCablecom Security Specification [13].
+• RTCP ciphersuite: A list of ciphersuites for RTCP security in order of preference.
+The entries in the list are ordered by preference where the first ciphersuite is the preferred choice.
+The endpoint MUST choose exactly one of the ciphersuites according to the rule described in the IPCablecom Security Specification [12].
+The endpoint SHOULD additionally indicate which of the remaining ciphersuites it is willing to support as alternatives.
+See Section 8.4.1 for details.
+Each ciphersuite is represented as ASCII strings consisting of two (possibly empty) substrings separated by a slash ("/"), where the first substring identifies the authentication algorithm, and the second substring identifies the encryption algorithm.
+A list of permissible ciphersuites are specified in the IPCablecom Security Specification [12].
 The RTCP ciphersuite parameter applies to RTCP for RTP media streams only.
-If the CMS includes LocalConnectionOptions that require use of non-RTP media only (as for example T.38 fax relay using UDPTL), the RTCP ciphersuite parameter MUST NOT be included.
-If an LCO allows both RTP and non-RTP media and an RTCP ciphersuite parameter is included, it applies to RTCP for the RTP media only.
+If the MGC includes LocalConnectionOptions that require use of non-RTP media only (as for example T.38 fax relay using UDPTL), the RTCP ciphersuite parameter is included, it applies to RTCP for the RTP media only.
 In all cases, if the resulting media stream on the connection is not an RTP media stream (as for example T.38 fax relay using UDPTL), the RTCP ciphersuite parameter MUST be ignored, i.e., RTCP security is not being used, and RTCP security parameters are not included in LocalConnectionDescriptor.

-The embedded client MUST respond with an error (error code 524 - LocalConnectionOptions inconsistency) if any of the above rules are violated.
+The trunking gateway MUST respond with an error (error code 524 - LocalConnectionOptions inconsistency) if any of the above rules are violated.
 All of the above mentioned default values can be altered by the provisioning process.